neurofuzzy/hatchplot3d/docs/prompt.md

-# Hatchplot3D

-A modern web app that allows you to create 3d scenes and project hatch lines onto objects in the scene.
-This is for use with an axidraw plotter that plots on black paper with a white pen.
+Build me a modern web app.
+I have an Axidraw plotter that I want to plot 3d scenes with.
+I plot on black paper with a white pen.
 Since the pen is white, lines represent light areas.
-This includes a web-based 3d renderer that can take a scene and project hatch lines onto objects in the scene.
+I want to create a web-based 3d renderer that can take a scene and project hatch lines onto objects in the scene.
 The source of the projected lines will be a light source.

 The algorithm for generating the path segments shall be: